stealjs/stealjs/doc/steal-topics/development/configuration.md

 window.FOO = { ... };
 ```

 We would specify this config with: `"exports": "FOO"`.
-Then any other module that exports it like:
+Then any other module that imports it like:

 ```
 import foo from "foo";